Wednesday, January 31, 2018

 FamilySearch Center

 If you already have a FamilySearch account, be sure to remember your username and password when you visit the center.
 If you do not have an account, you can set up one here.
-It would be good to have a least one connection to a deceased ancestor.
+It would be good to have a least one connection to a deceased family member.
 Assistance is available at the center to help you set up an account and to build your family tree.

 Monday, January 22, 2018